chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 ![](images/pipeline-overall.svg)

 <div class="notes">
-This pipeline is your anchor, basically where are we and how does here relate to the rest of the class?
+This pipeline is your anchor, basically where are we and how does here relate to the rest of the class
 </div>

 #